rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 * Go through the content thoroughly and come up with relevant questions to start the group off with.
 It is often useful to have a factual question or at the start (e.g. asking people what the key points are), before spending the bulk of the time on more interesting questions such as asking people why they disagree or agree with a point, or how this information should affect how we act.
 It is important to treat these questions as a guideline or starting point, but it is worth sometimes allowing the discussion to go on useful tangents, and asking others in the group for questions they’d like to discuss.
 * A number of people in the community have reported that they’ve felt alienated by some discussions, and for some people this has reduced their involvement in the community.
 For example, discussions about groups who are underrepresented (either in EA or in the wider community) can be particularly alienating to members of that group, or to people who have loved ones in that group.
 Therefore, think carefully before assigning readings and questions that could be overly controversial or personal, considering whether the possible benefits outweigh the possible risks of the discussion.
 Many discussions that have the potential to be alienating are also not particularly useful for working out how to effectively improve the world, so in these cases it might be better to choose another topic.

-## Consider making hand out sheets:
+## Consider making hand out sheets

 * This is useful if you want to get through several questions or if you wish to have more structure.
 * Handouts could include a summary of the topic (or of the assigned material) and a list of questions to help frame the conversation.
 There are <a target="_blank" href="">handouts on several topics</a> already created that you can modify to suit your group.